 At the same time I realized “Nah, we’re talking software, we’re talking serious machines, we’re talking big data here.
 There’s no way we can build this on our own.
 I’ve got to hook up with a serious facility.”
 And so Bob opened the door to JPL, but it took JPL a year and a half before they actually acquired all the hardware and made a space for the hardware to live in.
 All of the time going, like, “This will be running on Monday.”
 And “By Friday we’ll have this working.”
 And I’m thinking like, “My god, half a year has gone by!
 Time is moving here!”

 It was all advancing in fits and starts.
-People had different things going in different places, and New York Tech had certain things figured out, but not others, Triple-I had certain other things figured out, JPL was just trying to open its doors, and so I spent about a year and a half at Triple-I. That year and a half I made a creature, I made an insect that could jump, it could fly, it could flap its wings, it lived in its little virtual world.
+People had different things going in different places, and New York Tech had certain things figured out, but not others, Triple-I had certain other things figured out, JPL was just trying to open its doors, and so I spent about a year at Triple-I. I made a creature, I made an insect that could jump, it could fly, it could flap its wings, it lived in its little virtual world.
 And so I don’t know if anybody else had — any artists had — created a virtual creature, but I made that in 1976 and ’77.

 Jeremy: Anyway, I want to put up, put to you the comment you made about, “You didn’t know what was going to come out.” you were working with the RGB code component you mentioned a moment ago.
 Do you have a final outcome or artifact in mind when your work begins?

 David: Yes and no. More often no than yes.
 Because there’s several steps.
 One is an absolute recognition of what makes this medium beautiful to me is — I don’t know what’s going to happen.
 I think it’s wired into my personality, I get bored very easily, so something like painting, let’s say, where you always have the same paradigm, is not of interest to me.